big-sem/evm-api-md/README.md

 ```
 </br>

-**Note:** after successful payment, the following message will be emitted from the server:
+**Note:** after successful replenishment, the following message will be emitted from the server:

 ```ts
 {